Frankincense for Respiratory Health: Asthma, Congestion, and Lung Support

 Traditional Chinese Medicine

-In Traditional Chinese Medicine, frankincense (known as ru xiang) has been traditionally used to support what practitioners call \"lung qi\" - the energy associated with breathing and respiratory function.
+In Traditional Chinese Medicine, frankincense (known as ru xiang) has been traditionally used to support what practitioners call "lung qi" - the energy associated with breathing and respiratory function.
 TCM texts describe frankincense as having properties that may help promote smooth breathing and respiratory comfort.

 Ayurvedic Applications